AnthonyVNgo/portfolio-v3/content/projects/edc-week.md

 link: 'https://anthonyvngo.github.io/EDC-Week-Clone/'
 ---

-A clone of EDC Week's webpage built with Vue3, Vue Router4, and Tailwind CSS
+A clone of EDC Week's webpage built with Vue3, Vue Router4, and Tailwind CSS.
+I built this side project because my new position's tech stack uses Vue instead of what I learned in my bootcamp (React).
+I wanted to build my own project to get the ins and outs and fundamentals down and I like Insomniac events, so I decided to make a clone of its 2022 EDC Week page.